 Domo vs. Other BI Platform MCP Servers

 The BI MCP landscape is crowded.
-Grafana’s MCP server leads with 2,600+ stars and 40+ tools.
-Power BI ships two official servers.
-Tableau, Looker, Qlik, and ThoughtSpot all have official MCP support.
+Grafana’s MCP server leads with 3,300+ stars and 40+ tools.
+Power BI ships two official servers, including Microsoft’s powerbi-modeling-mcp (1,000+ stars).
+Tableau ships tableau/tableau-mcp (300+ stars).
+Looker, Qlik, and ThoughtSpot all have official MCP support.

 What differentiates Domo’s approach:

-Domo’s MCP server has far fewer stars and tools than Grafana or Power BI, but the enterprise platform layer — Agent Builder, Toolkits, AI Library — is more comprehensive than what any other BI vendor offers through MCP specifically.
+Domo has not published a repository, star count, or tool list for its MCP server — unlike Grafana, Power BI, and Tableau, whose official servers are public.
+What the company has emphasized instead is the enterprise platform layer — Agent Builder, Toolkits, AI Library — which is more comprehensive than what any other BI vendor offers through MCP specifically.

 The Interactive Rendering Advantage